-Nijo Castle The castle grounds have a huge sakura display and is a top spot for the evening light up.
+The castle grounds at Nijo Castle have a huge sakura display and it’s a top spot for the evening light up.
 The trees here are a mix of early, standard and late blooming so there is an extended display.

 The hill side in Arashiyama along the river is a spectacular sight when in full bloom although we found it was slightly later hitting peak than the rest of the city.
 This is a great area to visit generally and for impressive sakura the zen temple of Tenryuji is excellent.